2025-2026 Grant/Scholarship Information

 ———————————————————————————————–

-Second-Year Classroom-focused Grants are awarded once per school year.
+Second-Year Classroom-Focused Project Grants are awarded once per school year.

-The Second-Year Classroom-focused Grant deadline is Friday, April 5, 2024 at 4 p.m.
+The Second-Year Classroom-Focused Project Grant deadline is Friday, March 6, 2026 at 4 p.m.

 Click HERE to apply online.